robknows/spend-analysis/README.md

 Then you need to update the dayspend table by running ./deploydayspend.q

 ### Graphs
-At the moment the only graphs you can create are plots for a set of x values against a set of y values.
+You can draw single line plots, single bar charts or double line plots.

-You control the graph from inside saveplotdata.q
+You control the graph data from inside saveplotdata.q, while the selection of graph is handled within plot.sh

 First you create a table.
 The name you give the saved table = the title of the graph.
 You can also name the x and y axes by changing the names of the column names in your table definition.
 The 1st column is the x axis and the 2nd is the y axis.

 After configuring the graphs you want drawn, run plot.sh and the pdfs will be created.

-At the moment there are graphs for a few exponential weighted moving averages with different smoothing factors, a normal moving average and a graph simply showing the expenditure for each day.